 Remember, it is always later than you think.

-Bennett Griffin are award winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our Wills, trusts and probate department is able to advise and assist you in relation to making or reviewing a Will.
-Please contact us on 01903 229 999 or by email at email@example.com for more information.
+Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.

 Please note this article does not constitute legal advice.